zzg890/vch-docs/docs/management-platform/workspaces/can-not-log-in.md

 1. **Log in to the VC Hub installation server.**
 2. **Go to the user data directory.**

       - For Windows installation, the default user data directory is: “%ProgramData%\WAGOVisualizationAndControlHub”, usually located at “C:\ProgramData\WAGOVisualizationAndControlHub”.
       - For Linux installation, the default user data directory is: `/usr/share/`wagovisualizationandcontrolhub.
       - If you changed the user data directory during installation, go to the directory you modified.
 3. **Navigate to the \Workspaces folder.**

       This directory contains all the workspaces, with each workspace stored in its own separate folder.
       Go to the root directory of a specific workspace folder, where you can check the **“.ini”** file to view information such as the workspace name.
       ![alt text](21.png)
-4. **Modify the ".ini" file in the root directory of the workspace folder** Change the **Current** field to the **target workspace ID**.
+4. **Modify the ".ini" file in the root directory of the workspace folder.**

+      Change the **Current** field to the **target workspace ID**.
 5. **Restart the service**
 6. **Log in using the switched workspace user information**